 Nineteen Jews remaining in Yemen in 2016 were brought to Israel in what is described as a “covert airlift.”
 There are said to be fewer than forty or fifty Jews remaining in Yemen today.
 In April 2017, Yemen’s information minister Moammer al-Iryani told Israel Radio that the Jewish community in Sana’a (the city is now held by the Houthis) are at severe risk because the Houthi see Jews as enemies who must be removed from Yemen in an ethnic cleansing.
 Forty of these last fifty Jews were said to be in an enclave next to the American Embassy in Sana’a, and they were subject to threats of ethnic cleansing by the Houthis

 The refugees who came in 2016 brought with them their community’s 800-year-old leather Torah, and proudly displayed it at a meeting with Prime Minister Benjamin Netanyahu.
 Sulaiman Dahari, a rabbi, had carried it to Israel in a duffel bag.
-Soon after, it was reported that an Orthodox Jewish man and an airport employee had been arrested.
+Soon after, it was reported that an Orthodox Jewish man and an airport employee had been arrested in Yemen.
 The airport employee, a Muslim, was accused of purposefully allowing Dahari to pass through security with the Torah.

 Appendix: List of cultural heritage sites in Yemen and a brief summary of events affecting them drawn entirely from the Mwatana for Human Rights report, The Degradation of History: Violations Committed by the Warring Parties against Yemen’s Cultural Property.
 For the complete report, see: http://mwatana.org/en/the-degradation-of-history-2/